-During Fiscal 2017, the GHR Committee was composed of the following members, each of whom is independent: Dr. Staal, acting as chairperson, Dr. Carter and Mr. Canan.
+During Fiscal 2018, the GHR Committee was composed of the following members, each of whom is independent: Dr. Staal, acting as chairperson until his resignation on January 13, 2018, Dr. Carter and Mr. Canan.
 The GHR Committee establishes management compensation policies and oversees their general implementation.
 All members of the GHR Committee have direct experience which is relevant to their responsibilities as GHR Committee members.
 All members are or have held senior executive or director roles within significant businesses, several also having public companies experience, and have a good financial understanding which allows them to assess the costs versus benefits of compensation plans.
 The members combined experience in the Corporation's sector provides them with the understanding of the Corporation's success factors and risks, which is very important when determining metrics for measuring success.
+As at the date of this Circular, the GHR Committee is composed of Dr. Carter, Mr. Canan and Mr. Olds, each of whom is independent.